jetstream-cloud/js2docs/docs/migration/how_to_migrate.md

 ### New Allocation <a name="NewAllocation"></a>

 Of course, if your research will be changing, you can always apply for a new allocation of resources on JS2.
-We recommend you still startup with a STARTUP level in order to create the **Code, Performance, & Scaling** estimates you'll need later.
+We recommend you still start with a STARTUP level in order to create the **Code, Performance, & Scaling** estimates you'll need later.

 * [ALLOCATION OVERVIEW](/alloc/overview/)
 * [STARTUP ALLOCATION](/alloc/startup)